Skip to content

 Controller and scheduler

 • Active-active HA with prexor:v1:lease:* ownership and monotonic fencing tokens.
-Drain, deployment, placement, and in-flight module mutation all resume from durable state on standby promotion.
-The full lease and fencing model is on Cluster Model.
+Drain, deployment, placement, and in-flight Module mutation all resume from durable state when a standby takes over.
+See Cluster model.

-• Weighted-scoring scheduler with affinity, anti-affinity, per-group anti-spread, capacity headroom, and three scaling modes (STATIC, DYNAMIC, MANUAL).
-Cooldowns and crash-loop auto-pause are part of the engine, not bolted on.
-See Scheduling and Scaling.
+• Weighted-scoring scheduler with affinity, anti-affinity, per-Group anti-spread, capacity headroom, and three scaling modes (STATIC, DYNAMIC, MANUAL).
+Cooldowns and crash-loop auto-pause are part of the engine.
+See Scheduling and scaling.

-• Rolling deployments with maxUnavailable, plan-hash idempotency, pause / resume, and explicit rollback.
-No automatic rollback — intentional, see the deployments page.
+• Rolling deployments with maxUnavailable, plan-hash idempotency, pause/resume, and explicit rollback.
+There is no automatic rollback — intentional.

-• Twenty-two SSE event types through /api/v1/events/stream with monotonic sequencing and Last-Event-ID replay.
-In production the replay buffer lives in Valkey and survives controller restart.
+• An SSE event stream at /api/v1/events/stream with monotonic sequencing and Last-Event-ID replay.
+In production the replay buffer lives in Valkey and survives a Controller restart.
+See Events.

-• OpenAPI 3.1: 151 hand-curated endpoints, mounted in the dashboard at /playground via Scalar.
+• An OpenAPI-documented REST surface, browsable in the dashboard at /playground through Scalar.

 Modules and capabilities

-• Daemon-side modules (Layer 7).
-The new DaemonModule interface lives in cloud-api, ships from a controller-side prexorctl module install, fans out to every connected daemon over gRPC, and gives node-local code instance lifecycle hooks (onInstanceStarting / Started / Stopping / Stopped).
-The technical deep-dive is here.
+• Daemon modules.
+A new DaemonModule interface in cloud-api installs from one prexorctl module install, fans out to every connected Daemon over gRPC, and gives node-local code instance lifecycle hooks (onInstanceStarting / Started / Stopping / Stopped).
+The deep-dive is here.

-• Cosign-signed module bundles with <jar>.cosign.bundle sidecars, optional Rekor SET enforcement, and a fail-closed production default.
-Verification runs on the controller on install and on the daemon on re-distribution.
+• Cosign-signed Module bundles with <jar>.cosign.bundle sidecars, optional Rekor SET enforcement, and a fail-closed production default.
+Verification runs on the Controller at install and on the Daemon at redistribution.

-• First-party reference module: stats-aggregator under java/cloud-module/cloud-module-stats-aggregator/.
+• A first-party reference Module, stats-aggregator, under java/cloud-modules/stats-aggregator/.
 It exercises REST routes, capability registration, MongoDB-backed storage, workload extensions, and a frontend manifest in one place.

-• Capability registry events (CapabilityRegisteredEvent, CapabilityUnregisteredEvent, CapabilityProviderChangedEvent) flow through the SSE bus and a dedicated stream at /api/v1/modules/platform/capabilities/stream.
-The dashboard’s useCapability composable reactively reflects provider changes without a page reload.
+• Capability registry events (CapabilityRegisteredEvent, CapabilityUnregisteredEvent, CapabilityProviderChangedEvent) on the SSE bus, plus a dedicated stream at /api/v1/modules/platform/capabilities/stream.
+The dashboard’s useCapability composable reflects provider changes without a reload.

 Daemons and plugins

-• mTLS daemon onboarding through a single-use join token.
-The controller’s CA issues a per-node certificate at first contact, the daemon writes it to disk, and from that point every gRPC call is mTLS-authenticated.
-Per-node revocation is one REST call — POST /api/v1/nodes/{id}/revoke-cert.
+• mTLS Daemon onboarding through a single-use join token.
+The Controller’s CA issues a per-node certificate at first contact; every gRPC call after that is mTLS-authenticated.
+Per-node revocation is one REST call.
 See Security.

-• prexorctl plugin new, symmetrically with prexorctl module new, scaffolds standalone @CloudPlugin jars for Paper / Spigot / Folia / Velocity / BungeeCord.
-The plugin-vs-module decision tree lives at Plugins.
+• prexorctl plugin new, the symmetric counterpart of prexorctl module new, scaffolds standalone @CloudPlugin jars for Paper / Spigot / Folia / Velocity / BungeeCord.
+The plugin-vs-module decision tree is on Plugins.

-• Network Composition end-to-end: controller-side persistence and REST, proxy-plugin cache, dashboard editor, and proxy-plugin routing all ship together.
-Operators define lobby and fallback chains once; the proxy plugin walks them on every connect and on every kick.
+• Network composition end-to-end: Controller-side persistence and REST, proxy-plugin cache, dashboard editor, and proxy-plugin routing.
+Operators define lobby and fallback chains once; the proxy Plugin walks them on every connect and every kick.

 Operations

-• Cosign-signed release pipeline. release.yml ships cosign-signed prexorctl binaries; release-images.yml ships cosign-signed multi-arch GHCR images on every v* tag.
-The release workflow runs cosign verify against its own freshly-signed images as the last step.
+• A cosign-signed release pipeline. release.yml ships cosign-signed prexorctl binaries; release-images.yml ships cosign-signed multi-arch GHCR images on every v* tag.
+The release workflow runs cosign verify against its own freshly-signed images as the final step.

-• Performance baseline harness with a CI drift comparator.
-The nightly run measures controller cold start, coordination-store latency, SSE latency, and scheduler tick at 1k groups, and warns at greater than 25 % drift.
+• A performance baseline harness with a CI drift comparator.
+The nightly run measures Controller cold start, coordination-store latency, SSE latency, and scheduler tick at 1k Groups, and warns past 25 % drift.

-• Nightly disaster-recovery drill.
-The dr-drill job in .github/workflows/nightly.yml boots an in-process controller against a real Mongo and Valkey, takes a backup, drops the database, restores from the manifest, and asserts the restored state matches the seed.
-Documented at Operations / Disaster Drill.
+• A nightly disaster-recovery drill.
+The dr-drill job in nightly.yml boots an in-process Controller against a real Mongo and Valkey, takes a backup, drops the database, restores from the manifest, and asserts the restored state matches the seed.
+See the disaster drill page.

 CLI, dashboard, SDK

-• First-party Nuxt 4 dashboard with SSE-driven state, console streaming, file editor, and reactive capability resolution.
+• A first-party Nuxt 4 dashboard with SSE-driven state, console streaming, a file editor, and reactive capability resolution.

-• Email-based password reset (off by default), single-use 30-minute tokens, STARTTLS / implicit-TLS / AUTH support via jakarta.mail.
+• Email-based password reset (off by default), single-use 30-minute tokens, STARTTLS / implicit-TLS / AUTH through jakarta.mail.
 There is no OIDC, no SAML, no MFA in v1, on purpose.

 What is deliberately out of scope